On Complexity Bounds and Confluence of Parallel Term Rewriting: Implementation and experiments

-We have implemented the contributions of this paper in the automated termination and complexity analysis tool \aprove~\cite{aprove-tool}.
-We added or modified \journal{about 730} lines of Java code, including \begin{itemize} \itemsep=3pt \item the framework of parallel-innermost rewriting; \item the generation of parallel DTs (\thmref{thm:canonical_pdt_problem}); \item a processor to convert them to TRSs with the same complexity (\thmref{thm:upper_rel}, \thmref{thm:lower_rel}); \item the confluence tests of~\corref{cor:confluence} and of \thmref{thm:pito_confluent_with_cps}. \end{itemize} As far as we are aware, this is the first implementation of a fully automated inference of complexity bounds for parallel-innermost rewriting. \journal{A preliminary implementation of our techniques in \aprove\ participated successfully in the new demonstration category ``Runtime Complexity: TRS Parallel Innermost'' at termCOMP 2022.} To demonstrate the effectiveness of our implementation, we have considered the 663 TRSs from category \texttt{Runtime\_Complexity\_Innermost\_Rewriting} of the TPDB, version 11.2~\cite{tpdb}.\footnote{Version 11.3 of the TPDB was released in July 2022, but does not contain changes over version 11.2 for the category \texttt{Runtime\_Complexity\_Innermost\_Rewriting}.} This category of the TPDB is the benchmark collection used at termCOMP to compare tools that infer complexity bounds for runtime complexity of innermost rewriting, $\ircR$.
+\emph{Experiments.} To demonstrate the effectiveness of our implementation, we have considered the 663 TRSs from category \texttt{Runtime\_Complexity\_Innermost\_Rewriting} of the TPDB, version 11.2~\cite{tpdb}.\footnote{Version 11.3 of the TPDB was released in July 2022, but does not contain changes over version 11.2 for the category \texttt{Runtime\_Complexity\_Innermost\_Rewriting}.} This category of the TPDB is the benchmark collection used at termCOMP to compare tools that infer complexity bounds for runtime complexity of innermost rewriting, $\ircR$.
 To get meaningful results, we first applied \thmref{thm:nopar} to exclude TRSs $\RR$ where $\pircR(n) = \ircR(n)$ trivially holds.
 We obtained 294 TRSs with potential for parallelism as our benchmark set.
 We conducted our experiments on the \starexec\ compute cluster \cite{starexec} in the \texttt{all.q} queue.
 The timeout per example and tool configuration was set to 300 seconds.
 Our experimental data with analysis times and all examples are available online~\cite{evalPageJournal}.